The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Introduction

-In the current work, we investigate the impact of defects on the low-energy excitations in a AFMs on a honeycomb lattice without and with a magnetic easy-axis anisotropy.
+In the current work, we investigate the impact of defects on the low-energy excitations in AFMs on a honeycomb lattices without and with a magnetic easy-axis anisotropy.
 We assume uncorrelated defects and consider them in two regimes, (i) single defect and (ii) multiple randomly distributed defects.
-By using the $T$-matrix technique, we develop the single particle dressed Green's function and calculate low-energy magnon local density of states (MLDOS).
-In the first case, single defect, the $T$-matrix approach incorporates multiple magnon scattering processes off the single defect, thus, allowing for an exact solution.
-In the second case, multiple impurities, we employ spatial averaging and calculate the lowest-order self-energy diagrams within the self-consistent Born approximation, to evaluate the magnon lifetime and MLDOS.
-This second component of the article is justified since it provides an averaged description of the physics, something which is relevant for optical and neutron scattering measurements, as well as any potential technology that might be exploited for AFMS.
+By using the $T$-matrix technique, we develop the single particle dressed Green's function and calculate the local low-energy density of excitations.
+In the first case, a single defect, the $T$-matrix approach incorporates multiple magnon scattering processes off the single defect, thus, allowing for an exact solution.
+In the second case, multiple impurities, we employ spatial averaging and calculate the lowest-order self-energy diagrams within the self-consistent Born approximation, to evaluate the magnon lifetime and local density of excitations.
+This second component of the article is justified since it provides an averaged description of the physics, something which is relevant for optical and neutron scattering measurements, as well as any potential technology that might be exploited for AFMs.

+We remark here, that we are not interested only in the magnon spectrum \emph{per se} but also in the distribution of the magnons between the lattices.
+It is well known, as we also briefly discuss in Sec. \ref{model}, that the bare magnon spectrum for AFMs is doubly degenerate, constituting two modes with opposite chirality.
+However, as one of the main targets in this article is to consider bipartite lattices with broken sublattice symmetry, it is preferable to investigate the physics in a sublattice-resolved framework.
+As we shall see, we gain additional information about the magnetic excitations in this form since it enables a perspective of magnons, not only as collective modes but also their composition in the lattice.